 Amazing sandstone waterfront formations and windswept coastal forests beckon photographers to Gabriola Island.
 Our chosen field trips are specifically designed to explore the photographic potential of the Island; this includes the Malaspina Gallery, a uniquely coloured sandstone tunnel.

 Gabriola is dotted with beautiful Arbutus trees and rare Garry Oaks; it is also home to abundant bird and marine life.
 Our explorations of the island include elements of all of these, all within a short distance.
 It’s no wonder that dozens of artists choose to make their homes on Gabriola.

-The Gabriola Island workshop will be hosted at The Haven, a popular retreat centre.
+“The Haven”, a popular retreat centre, is our workshop base.
 Its many acres are right on the beach, with very comfortable accommodations, dining and even a gym, pool and oceanfront hot tub!
 All private rooms have their own bathrooms.
 Double occupancy rooms have two beds and its own bathroom.

 Why have a photography workshop on Gabriola Island?

 Getting to Gabriola Island

 From the Vancouver area, two ferries are required.
 The first, is to travel from Tsawwassen to Duke Point or from Horseshoe Bay to Nanaimo.

 The second ferry takes you from the Nanaimo harbour to Gabriola Island.
 Check the BC Ferries schedules to coordinate the two sailings.